OzieGamma/CSharp-Backend-Challenge/README.md

 If you're someone who bleeds code and aches to make a difference in the world, then you are at the right place.
 You will be part of a world‑class team working on the most exciting ground‑breaking technology in an inspiring and collaborative environment.

-####Javascript in this document usually means node.js
+####C# in this document refers to [C# 6.0](https://www.simple-talk.com/dotnet/.net-framework/whats-new-in-c-6/)

 ## Basics

-This is the Holmusk backend developer challenge.
+This is the Holmusk C# backend developer challenge.
 The rules of the challenge are very simple and are as follows

 * You are required to code in javascript
 * You will be able to submit the challenge anytime you are ready provided the challenge is still open